Relewise/relewise-ui-components/packages/web-components/README.md

 - **number-of-products** (Optional, *Default 5*):

-    The number of products shown i the result overlay.
+    The number of products shown in the results overlay.

 - **number-of-search-term-predictions** (Optional, *Default 3*):